IPS-Eye-White

 Jesus and Women

-There is no place in the Gospels where Jesus treated women as 'inferior beings'.
-Much to the contrary, many of the things He said and did, indicated that He considered women equal to men, which was not only quite revolutionary in the first century, but violated many of the social and religious customs of the day, and thoroughly ticked off the Pharisees.
+Nowhere in the Gospels does one find Jesus treating women as 'inferior beings'.
+Much to the contrary, many of the things He said and did, indicated that He considered women equal to men, a fat that was not only quite revolutionary in the first century, but violated many of the social and religious customs of the day and thoroughly ticked off the Pharisees.
 For example,

-Jesus engaged in a conversation with a Samaritan woman at the well, which 'amazed' His disciples (John 4) since the Jews did not speak to the Samaritans, much less a Samaritan woman.
+Jesus engaged in a conversation with a Samaritan woman at the well which 'amazed' His disciples (John 4) since the Jews did not speak to the Samaritans at all - much less a Samaritan woman.

 Women were not only among the group who followed Jesus through the cities and villages, but some of them contributed to His support from "their private means" (Luke 8:1-3).